Flea & Tick Season 101

 Doesn't it feel like flea and tick season never ends?
-That's because in a sense, it doesn't.
-Outbreaks—triggered by factors including temperature and humidity levels—affect most parts of the United States throughout the year.
+That's because, in a sense, it doesn't.
+Outbreaks—triggered by factors including temperature and humidity levels—affect most of the United States throughout the year.
 Here's a quick primer so you're prepared.

 When is flea and tick season?
 It really depends on the region.
 Fleas and ticks cover the United States (every state reports activity from both pests), but some regions are much more populated than others.
-Both fleas and ticks become more widespread when humidity levels are between 50 and 90 percent, and when the temperature is 70°F or greater, but ticks and fleas can still survive cold weather in the winter.
+Both fleas and ticks become more widespread when humidity levels are between 50 and 90 percent.1 Fleas tend to prefer a temperature that is 70°F or greater, but ticks and fleas can still survive cold weather in the winter.

-- Fleas thrive in warm temperatures and high humidity— parameters that are perfect for both their activity and their reproduction.
+- Fleas thrive in warm temperatures and high humidity—perfect parameters for both their activity and their reproduction.
 This is why fleas are found in balmy states like Florida throughout the year.
-Drier or colder regions such as the Southwest and Midwest experience lower (or even zero) activity during winter months.
+Drier or colder regions, such as the Southwest and Midwest, experience lower (or even zero) activity during winter months.

 - In areas with deep frost, fleas may go dormant for the winter—but not if they've made their way indoors.
-Some sources even suggest that fleas can become more active in early fall, as with dropping temperatures, they are more determined to find the warmth of a host.
+Some sources suggest fleas can become more active in early fall; with dropping temperatures, they are more determined to find the warmth of a host.

 Flea Life Cycle Stages

-- They are most active in the warmer, moist climates
+- They are most active in warm, moist climates.

 - Even adult fleas, larvae, and eggs can survive cold weather—as low as 30°F.

 Fleas and ticks be a real problem for your pets.
 Not only can they cause itching and pain, but they can carry diseases too.
 Ticks, for example, can carry Lyme disease.
 That's why it's essential to take steps to protect your pets, both indoors and outdoors.